nununo/works2.nunogodinho.com/content/works/stilllife/index.md

 A homage to classical still life painting tradition.
 <!--more-->

 Still Life can be previewed here.
-But please remember this is a low quality version and the real work is supposed to be seen in a full screen color monitor.
+But please remember this is a low quality version and the real work is supposed to be seen in a full screen color monitor:
 {{< vimeo 370299 >}}

 #### Public presentations